tcopeland/pippi/README.md

 ## Credits

+* Christopher Schramm bugfixes in fault proc clearing
-* Thanks to [LivingSocial](https://www.livingsocial.com/) for letting me develop and open source this utility.
+* LivingSocial](https://www.livingsocial.com/) for letting me develop and open source this utility.
-* Thanks to [Evan Phoenix](https://twitter.com/evanphx) for the idea of watching method invocations at runtime using metaprogramming rather than using `Tracepoint`.
+* [Evan Phoenix](https://twitter.com/evanphx) for the idea of watching method invocations at runtime using metaprogramming rather than using `Tracepoint`.
-* Thanks to [Michael Bernstein](https://twitter.com/mrb_bk) (of [CodeClimate](https://codeclimate.com/) fame) for an inspirational discussion of code anaysis in general.
+* [Michael Bernstein](https://twitter.com/mrb_bk) (of [CodeClimate](https://codeclimate.com/) fame) for an inspirational discussion of code anaysis in general.